chef/chef-web-docs/chef_master/source/knife_windows.rst

 bootstrap windows winrm
 =====================================================
-Use the ``bootstrap windows winrm`` argument to bootstrap chef-client installations in a Microsoft Windows environment, using WinRM and the WS-Management protocol for communication.
+Use the ``bootstrap windows winrm`` argument to bootstrap Chef Infra Client installations in a Microsoft Windows environment, using WinRM and the WS-Management protocol for communication.
 This argument requires the FQDN of the host machine to be specified.
 The Microsoft Installer Package (MSI) run silently during the bootstrap operation (using the ``/qn`` option).

 Syntax
 -----------------------------------------------------